Primordial black holes and Scalar-Induced Gravitational Waves formed by inflation potential with non-trivial characteristics: ABUNDANCE OF PBH

-Due to gravitational collapse, if the fluctuations re-entering the horizon are large enough, PBHs with a wide range of masses may form.
-The mass of PBHs formed during the radiation-dominated period is equivalent to the Hubble mass during that period \cite{Green:1997sz, Sasaki:2018dmp}
+If density perturbations that re-enter the Hubble horizon during the radiation-dominated era are sufficiently large, they undergo gravitational collapse and may form PBHs spanning a broad mass range.
+The mass of a PBH formed in this way is approximately equal to the Hubble mass at the time of horizon re-entry \cite{Green:1997sz, Sasaki:2018dmp}

-where $\gamma\simeq0.2$ is the efficiency factor, $\rho_{\text {form }}$ and $H_{\text {form }}^{-1}$ represent the Hubble radius and the energy density of the universe respectively.
-In addition, in order to calculate the abundance of PBHs of specific mass and relate it to the power spectrum, we usually express the PBH mass and the $k_{\text {form }}$ as \cite{Inomata:2017okj}
+where $\gamma\simeq0.2$ is the collapse efficiency factor, $\rho_{\text {form }}$ and $H_{\text {form }}^{-1}$ denote the energy density and the Hubble radius at the time of formation, respectively.
+To calculate the abundance of PBHs of a given mass and relate it to the power spectrum, we usually express the PBH mass and the $k_{\text {form }}$ as \cite{Inomata:2017okj}

 where $g_*$ is the total effective degree of freedom of the universe in the radiation dominated era.
 This means that for a given $k_{\text {form }}$, we can obtain the corresponding $M_{PBH}$.

 To evaluate the proportion of PBHs as dark matter, the abundance of PBHs is typically defined as \cite{Carr:2020gox}